Stars1233/plasma6-applet-appgrid/README.md

 ## Why AppGrid?

 KDE Plasma ships with Kickoff and Kicker as its default application launchers.
 While they are feature-rich, I find them difficult to navigate and slower to use for everyday app launching.
-I've always preferred the simplicity of how COSMIC, macOS Launchpad, and Pantheon handle application launching — a clean, fullscreen grid where everything is visible at a glance.
+I've always preferred the simplicity of how COSMIC, macOS Launchpad, and Pantheon handle application launching — a clean grid where everything is visible at a glance.
 Since nothing like that existed for Plasma, I decided to build one that fits my workflow.

 ## Screenshots